Fishkeeping: Fishkeeping industry

 Worldwide, the fishkeeping hobby is a multibillion-dollar industry.
 The United States is the largest market, followed by Europe and Japan.
-In 1993 the United States Census Bureau found that 10.6% of U.S. households owned ornamental freshwater or saltwater fish, with an average of 8.8 fish per household.
+In 1993, the United States Census Bureau found that 10.6% of U.S. households owned ornamental freshwater or saltwater fish, with an average of 8.8 fish per household.
 In 2002, census data indicated that aquarium products and fishing accounted for US$684 million.

 Aquatic suppliers

 From 1989 to 1992, almost 79% of all U.S. ornamental fish imports came from Southeast Asia and Japan.
 Singapore, Thailand, the Philippines, Hong Kong, and Indonesia were the top five exporting nations.
 South America was the second largest exporting region, accounting for 14% of the total annual value.
 Colombia, Brazil, and Peru were the major suppliers.

 Approximately 200 million fish worth $44.7 million were imported into the United States in 1992.
 These fish comprised 1,539 different species; 730 freshwater species, and 809 saltwater species.
 Freshwater fish accounted for approximately 96% of the total volume and 80% of the total import value.
 Only 32 species had import values over $10,000.
 The top species were freshwater and accounted for 58% of the total imported value.
 The top imported species are the guppy, neon tetra, platy, betta, Chinese algae eater, and goldfish.

 Given 91.9 million total US households in 1990, 9.7 million are fishkeepers.
 8.8 fish per household implies a total aquarium fish population of approximately 85.7 million, suggesting that the US aquarium fish population turns over more than 2.3 times per year, counting only imported fish.

+In 2012, it is estimated that the aquarium industry is to generate revenues over $300 million with the annual growth rate of 14%.

-Historically, fish and plants for the first modern aquaria were gathered from the wild and transported (usually by ship) to Europea and America.
+Historically, fish and plants for the first modern aquaria were gathered from the wild and transported (usually by ship) to Europe and America.
 During the early 20th century many species of small colorful tropical fish were exported from Manaus, Brazil; Bangkok, Thailand; Jakarta, Indonesia; the Netherlands Antilles; Kolkata, India; and other tropical countries.
 Import of wild fish, plants, and invertebrates for aquaria continues today around the world.
 Many species have not been successfully bred in captivity.
 In many developing countries, locals survive by collecting specimens for the aquarium trade and continue to introduce new species to the market.

+Today, the ornamental fish trade has expanded significantly, estimated to experience growth of approximately $4.49 billion between 2024 and 2028.
+Southeast Asian countries still continue to be the most dominant force of exporters, however, more countries from that area and even other regions of the world are showing evidence of being able to provide a competitive market.
+New countries from the Southeast include smaller regions that can still match the volume exports of countries like Japan; including Sri Lanka, Malaysia, and Myanmar.
+Additionally, some European countries have joined the higher ranks of exporting nations; including Netherlands and Czech Republic.